How much do you spend on coffee?

 Total: approximately $2,347/year for a single person with a modest café habit

 The compound alternative is where the number becomes genuinely striking.
-If that $2,347 annual spend were instead invested in an index fund at a historical average return of 7% annually, the ten-year future value would approach $32,000.
+If that $2,347 annual spend were instead invested at a historical average return of 7% annually, the ten-year future value would approach $32,000.
 That is not a small number.
-That is a car.
-A year of university tuition.
-A first-home deposit contribution in many cities.
+That is a car, a year of tuition, or a meaningful chunk of a first-home deposit.

 Why knowing the math changes nothing.